stonerlab/Stoner-PythonCode/doc/UserGuide/image.rst

 allowing a sequence of operations to be completed by chaining the method calls together.

-The array of methods available to a :class:`ImageFile` is particularly rich as the class automatically wraps functions from the popular scikit-image package as well as the :py@mod:`scipy.ndimage` module.
+The array of methods available to a :class:`ImageFile` is particularly rich as the class automatically wraps functions from the popular scikit-image package (:py:mod:`skimage`) as well as the :py:mod:`scipy.ndimage` module.
 In general such functions take an image as their first argument and :class:`ImageFile` passes its own image data as that argument to whatever funcion is being wrapped.
 If the function Returns image data of the same size that the original image, then the wrapper replaces the :class:`ImageFile`'s image data with the new image data.

-We well as the wrapped scikit-image and scipy.ndimage functions, ImageFile wraps the opencv2 package if it is available as well as providing a set of its own functions for carrying out some common image processing operations.
+As well as the wrapped scikit-image and scipy.ndimage functions, :class:`ImageFile` provides a set of its own functions for carrying out some common image processing operations.

-The native :class:`ImageFile` can load and save both .tiff and .png files and will embed its metadata into custom tags in those formats.
+By default :class:`ImageFile` can load and save both .tiff and .png files and will embed its metadata into custom tags in those formats.

 Subclasses of the :class:`ImageFile` are provided for reading the .png files produced by the CM group's Evico Kerr Microscopes as well as